julianwangnwu/julianwangnwu.github.io/_pages/cv.md

   * Optimized the multivariable statistical model for exploration area prediction, reduced error by 72%
   * Trained supervised machine learning models including Logistic Regression, Random Forest and KNearest Neighbors, and applied regularization with measured parameters to overcome overfitting
   * Delivered 6 maps for production decision.
 Presented directly to the CEO and management team

-* SPRING Based Web Application: Real-time Oil & Gas Production Visualization and Database (Ongoing) *(Real-time crude oil production monitoring system using Java Spring framework)*
-  * Designed and developed a full-stack web application with **Spring MVC** framework to monitor and visualize real-time oil production
-  * Built data ingestion micro-service with **JSON Schema** to validate and parse raw JSON real-time data
-  * Created real-time web map with **GeoLocation** and **Google Map** APIs, built event dashboard to display production information, such as coordinate, depth, temperature, well-head pressure and oil flow
-  * Utilized **ElasticSearch** to provide location based search functions for users to search and sort wells
-  * Implemented asynchronous system using producer-consumer pattern with **RabbitMQ** as message broker to decouple multiple requests simultaneously
-  * Built non-relational database (**MongoDB**) to store production data and optimized for analytics